Questions? Want to place an order? call us at (800) 939-0310 | Orders typically ship in 1-2 business days!

 Steep Hills and Hub Motors

 The RadWagon uses a brushless hub motor which provides efficient performance in many types of riding conditions.
 Hub motors are designed to provide years of trouble free use, however if not taken care of, they can be damaged by overloading.
 Be sure to pedal with your RadWagon when climbing steep hills and ensure the wattage/power consumption is kept below 500 watts continuously on long climbs.
-In hilly terrain it is recommended that users always pedal to assist the bike in climbing up hills.
+In hilly terrain, it is recommended that users always pedal to assist the bike in climbing up hills.
 This can be accomplished by setting the pedal assist level to “Level 1 or Level 2” or riding with the twist throttle only partially applied.
 Watch the watt meter on the display and ensure that you regulate the power output of the motor so that it stays below 500 watts continuously on steep hills.
 Never ride up hills which exceed a 15 percent (%) slope with the motor fully engaged.
 If you want to ride up hills steeper than 15% slope, first set the pedal assist level to “level 0, level 1, or level 2” to avoid exceeding 500W of power to the motor.

 Regenerative braking is active on the RadWagon whenever the front and/or rear brake lever is applied.
 There is an electronic switch in the brake lever and when it is applied, the electric hub motor will turn into a brake.
-This feature recharges the battery pack when coming to a stop and travelling downhill.
+This feature recharges the battery pack when coming to a stop and traveling downhill.
 The force of the motor acting as a brake allows the bike to slow down more rapidly compared to a standard bicycle; because of this you should proceed with caution and practice using this helpful feature before traveling on public streets and downhill routes.

-Riding Off Road and In Wet Weather
+Riding Off-Road and In Wet Weather

 Riding in soft and loose terrain is not recommended and in some cases can void your warranty.
 Just like when riding up steep hills, you should never exceed 500 watts of power in loose off road terrain otherwise you risk damaging the hub motor from overheating or overloading to the electronic system.
 Wet weather impairs traction and visibility for the cyclist and vehicles sharing the road.
-The stopping power of the brakes, traction of tires and grip of the riders feet on the pedals are all lessened in wet weather.
+The stopping power of the brakes, traction of tires and grip of the rider's feet on the pedals are all lessened in wet weather.
 If your feet slip off the pedals, tires lose traction, or the brakes cannot stop you appropriately it could lead to a fall.

 Wheels and Tires

 There are some important best practices to follow to ensure long life and safe operation of your cargo bike wheels and tires.
-Electric bikes travel at higher speeds on average compared to regular pedal only bikes, and they are also heavier in comparison; because of this, users must take care to never abuse the RadWagon wheelset.
+Electric bikes travel at higher speeds on average compared to regular pedal-only bikes, and they are also heavier in comparison; because of this, users must take care to never abuse the RadWagon wheelset.

 Using the Brakes